Stress Incontinence Treatment in Sacramento, CA

 - Pessary.
 A ring is placed on each side of the urethra that helps support the bladder.

 - Urethral Inserts.
 A disposable device is worn at various times throughout the day to act as a barrier against leakage.
-It is mostly recommended for what a patient is going to be performing physical activity.
+It is mostly recommended when a patient is going to be performing physical activity.

 Surgery intervention to treat stress incontinence is typically the last resort when behavior therapies and devices don’t provide adequate relief from symptoms.
 The goal of the surgery will be to provide the bladder and urethral muscles with adequate support.